Contents:

 Not all social media platforms are created equal.
 Each serves a different purpose, with some better suited for certain goals than others.
 Pick one that aligns with your target audience –where do the people you want to build a profile with hang out?

 For example, for B2B executives, LinkedIn offers an excellent platform for sharing long-form content and establishing connections with potential partners and customers.
-It’s also not as fast-paced and time-intensive as Twitter.
+It’s also not as fast-paced and time-intensive as X (which we’re all still calling Twitter).
 Find out all you need to know about building a solid profile in our rundown B2B LinkedIn: the essential guide.

-LinkedIn reveals that four in five users are business decision-makers.
-Strong content is critical because more than half of these users read thought leadership from a company before choosing whether to do business with them.
+LinkedIn reveals that four in five users are business decision-makers and its audience has 2x the buying power of the average online user.
+That means strong, impactful content is critical – more than half of these users read thought leadership from a company before choosing whether to do business with them.

 Variety is key – a LinkedIn feed needs both long-form content and quick, easy-to-digest pieces to serve your niche audience.